Sport Management Minor

 - 1

-Students who complete a major in Accounting, Finance, Management, Marketing, International Business, or the OCE Business Information Systems major may not count CONTEMPORARY BUSINESS (BNSS 250) toward their minor and must substitute a course from “three courses from the following” list.
+Students who complete a major in Accounting, Finance, Management, Marketing, or International Business may not count CONTEMPORARY BUSINESS (BNSS 250) toward their minor and must substitute a course from “three courses from the following” list.

 - 2